 The third is…'

-A knife is plunged deep in his back, and at that moment in time, he found it both ironic and humorous in a sick way.
+A knife was plunged deep in his back, and at that moment in time, he found it humorous in a sick way.
 It was strangely iconic of what his life was at this very moment.

 Siberia tipped his head down and began to laugh feverishly and uncontrollably.
 It quickly turned into a mad cackle as pure psychosis lit up his golden eyes.
 The lines had all been blurred.